LinetLydia/Project-3/README.md

 ### Data Preparation

-The datset underwent multiple data preparation steps, including handling missing values, encoding categorical variables and scaling numerical features.
+The dataset underwent multiple data preparation steps, including handling missing values, encoding categorical variables and scaling numerical features.
 This ensures that the data is clean and ready for modeling.
 The columns considered in this project include customer usage statistics, plan details and the churn status of each customer.

 ### Modeling